strongdm/contrib/audit/user_audit/README.md

 # List all Users with Roles and Resources

 This folder contains a Python script that lists all users, with their Role(s) and all resources granted by those Roles.
+It works with the legacy strongDM UI, and under the new Access Overhaul system.

 ## Requirements
 * Python3